Rebhan

 1. Right to information

-You can request confirmation from the person responsible as to whether we process personal information that relates to you.
+You can request confirmation from the controller as to whether personal data concerning you is being processed by us.

-If this is the case, you can request the following information from the person responsible:
+If such processing is taking place, you can request the following information from the controller

-• the purposes for which the personal information is processed;
+• the purposes for which the personal data are processed

-• the recipients or the categories of recipients to whom the personal information relating to you has been disclosed or is still being disclosed;
+• the recipients or categories of recipients to whom the personal data concerning you have been or will be disclosed

-• the existence of a right to correction or deletion of your personal information, a right to restrict processing by the person responsible or a right to object to this processing;
+• the existence of a right to rectification or erasure of personal data concerning you, a right to restriction of processing by the controller or a right to object to such processing

-• all available information about the origin of the data if the personal information is not collected from the affected person;
+• all available information about the origin of the data if the personal data is not collected from the data subject

-• the existence of automated decision-making including profiling in accordance with Art.
-22 Para.
-1 and 4 GDPR and (at least in these cases) meaningful information about the logic involved and the scope and intended effects of such processing for the affected person.
+• the existence of automated decision-making, including profiling, referred to in Art.
+22 (1) and (4) GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

-You have the right to request information about whether your personal information is being transmitted to a third country or an international organization.
-In this respect, you can request to be informed about the appropriate guarantees according to Art.
-46 GDPR in connection with the transmission thereof.
+You have the right to request information as to whether the personal data concerning you is transferred to a third country or to an international organization.
+In this context, you may request to be informed of the appropriate safeguards pursuant to Art.
+46 GDPR in connection with the transfer.

 In the case of data processing for scientific, historical or statistical research purposes:

-You have a right to correction and / or completion vis-à-vis the person responsible if the processed personal information concerning you is incorrect or incomplete.
-The person responsible must make the correction immediately.
+You have a right to rectification and/or completion vis-à-vis the controller if the processed personal data concerning you is incorrect or incomplete.
+The controller must make the rectification without undue delay.

 3. Right to restriction of processing

-Under the following conditions, you can request restriction of the processing of your personal information:
+You may request the restriction of the processing of your personal data under the following conditions

-• if you dispute the accuracy of the personal information concerning you for a period of time that enables the person responsible to check the correctness of the personal information;
+• if you contest the accuracy of the personal data concerning you for a period enabling the controller to verify the accuracy of the personal data;

-• the processing is unlawful and you reject the deletion of the personal information and request that the use of the personal information be restricted instead;
+• the processing is unlawful and you oppose the erasure of the personal data and request the restriction of their use instead

-• the person responsible no longer needs the personal information for the purposes of processing, but you need them to assert, exercise or defend legal claims, or
+• the controller no longer needs the personal data for the purposes of the processing, but they are required by you for the establishment, exercise or defense of legal claims, or

-• if you have objected to the processing in accordance with Art.
-21 Para.
-1 GDPR and it has not yet been determined whether the legitimate reasons of the person responsible outweigh your reasons.
+• if you have objected to processing pursuant to Art.
+21 (1) GDPR pending the verification whether the legitimate grounds of the controller override your grounds.

-If the processing of your personal information has been restricted, this data (except for the storage thereof) may only be used with your consent or to assert, exercise or defend legal claims or to protect the rights of another natural or legal person or for reasons of important public interest processed by the Union or a Member State.
+If the processing of personal data concerning you has been restricted, this data - apart from its storage - may only be processed with your consent or for the establishment, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.

-If the processing restriction has been restricted in accordance with the above-mentioned conditions, you will be informed by the person responsible before the restriction is lifted.
+If the restriction of processing has been restricted in accordance with the above conditions, you will be informed by the controller before the restriction is lifted.

-Your right to restriction of processing can be restricted to the extent that it is likely to make the implementation of the research or statistical purposes impossible or seriously impair it and the restriction is necessary for the fulfilment of the research or statistical purposes.
+Your right to restriction of processing may be restricted to the extent that it is likely to render impossible or seriously impair the achievement of the research or statistical purposes and the restriction is necessary for the fulfillment of the research or statistical purposes.

-2. You revoke your consent on which the processing was based in accordance with Article 6 Para.
-1 lit. a or Article 9 Para.
-2 lit. a GDPR, and no other legal basis for the processing exists.
+2. You revoke your consent on which the processing was based pursuant to Art.
+6 para.
+1 lit. a or Art.
+9 para.
+2 lit. a GDPR and there is no other legal basis for the processing.

-3. You object to the processing according to Art.
-21 Para.
-1 GDPR and there are no overriding legitimate reasons for the processing, or you object to the processing in accordance with Art.
-21 Para.
-2 GDPR.
+3. You object to the processing pursuant to Art.
+21 (1) GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing pursuant to Art.
+21 (2) GDPR.

-4. The personal information concerning you has been processed unlawfully.
+4. The personal data concerning you has been processed unlawfully.

-5. The deletion of your personal information is necessary to fulfil a legal obligation under Union law or the law of the member states to which the person responsible is subject.
+5. The deletion of personal data concerning you is necessary to fulfill a legal obligation under Union law or the law of the Member States to which the controller is subject.

 b) Information to third parties